brianhallerweb/javascript_concepts/ObjectPrototypes.md

 #### The prototype property

 All functions have a prototype property but it is only used when the function is called with the new operator.
 It is crucial to make a distinction between the prototype property and the **proto** property.
 The prototype property is an object that will be the prototype of objects created by calling the function with the new operator. **proto** is the prototype of the function itself.
-I believe that will always be the Function Object.
+I believe that will always be the Function.prototype.

 Putting properties and methods on the prototype of newly constructed objects is simple - just add them to the prototype property on the constuctor function.
 It is common for shared methods to be put on the prototype.
 In this case, a greet method could be put on the prototype.